Assasinphoenix/pyqt5-tutorial/image.rst

   image = QImage(size, format)
   image = QImage(width, height, format)

-The *size* parameter takes a :doc:`qsize` object.
+The *size* parameter takes a :doc:`size` object.
 Alternatively, a *width* and *height* integer can be specified instead of the QSize object being used.

 A file can be loaded from disk using the filename specification::